Bluetooth is a technology that has been around for quite some time. No doubt you are quite familiar with it already.

 - Dental care journeys

-Most electric toothbrushes and associated apps are geared to work for one user.
+Most electric toothbrushes and associated apps are geared to work for one user only.

 For example, if 2 people shared a Bluetooth enabled brush handle, the brush would track 4 cleaning sessions in a 24 hour period.
-It would then sync these 4 sessions to the app on the paired mobile device.
-However, this data the app now has is not accurate because it includes the data from 2 different people, rather than just 1.
+By default, it would then sync these 4 sessions to the app assuming it was the brushing data for 1 user.

 With this setting disabled, all users can use the one brush handle in combination with their individual smartphone and installed version of the app.
 However, any brushing events that take place in the absence of the app will not appear in their statistics and will be lost.